ncaccia/full-stack-open/README.md

       │   └── middleware.js
       ```

     - `services` dir -> things that your app provides, either externally or internally.
       - Example: `userService` for saving or retrieving user details.
     - `utils` dir -> tools that you use, to simplify your codes or as a wrapper for external tool.
       - Example: `dateUtil` for parsing or formatting date time values.
       - Creating `utils` dir
         - `config.js`
         - `logger.js`
         - `middleware.js`
         - Extra note about loggin utils: we can send data to external logging service like graylog or papertrail
     - `controllers` dir -> Separate Route handlers into a dedicated module
       - Create a [Router object](https://expressjs.com/en/api.html#router) Capable only of performing middleware and routing functions.
         `const xyzRouter = require("express").Router();`
       - Shorten the paths in the route handlers.
       - Require the route ron the `index.js`
         ```
         const xyzRouter = require('./controllers/notes')
         app.use('/api/xyz', xyzRouter)
         ```
         The router we defined earlier is used if the URL of the request starts with /api/notes
     - Create `app.js`:

     - takes different middleware into use
     - The responsibility of establishing the connection to the database has been given to the app.js module.
 The model.js file under the models directory only defines the Mongoose schema for notes.

     - module.export variations:

     - module.exportes = { object of functions} -> assign an object directly to module.exports

       - module.exportes = functions ->

       - VS Code allows you to see where your modules have been exported -> right-click on a variable in the location it is exported from and select "Find All References"
         - It will not work if you destructure where you are importing
         - It will not work if you assign an object directly to module.exports

     - Learning from exercises 4.1. to 4.2.
       - **One best practice is to commit your code every time it is in a stable state.** If you try to take a "shortcut" by refactoring many things at once, then Murphy's law will kick in and it is almost certain that something will break in your application.
 The "shortcut" will end up taking more time than moving forward slowly and systematically.

-- #### Testing the backend (automated)
+- **Testing Node Applicataions (unit testing)**

+  - **Unit testing:** a.k.a. component or [module testing](https://en.wikipedia.org/wiki/Unit_testing), is a form of software testing by which isolated source code is tested to validate expected behavior.

   - [Software Testing Explained in 100 Seconds](https://www.youtube.com/watch?v=u6QfIXgjwGQ)
   - [Test-Driven Development](https://www.youtube.com/watch?v=Jv2uxzhPFl4)